Not a sticky situation: Kikuchi’s hat draws looks, no action

 For the most part, pitchers keep the sticky substance out of sight.
 In 2014, then-Yankees starter Michael Pineda was suspended 10 games after umpires easily spotted pine tar slathered on his neck during a chilly night at Fenway Park.

-Crew chief Dana DeMuth said the umpires didn’t see the blotch under Kikuchi’s cap and that no one on either side mentioned it during the game.
+Crew chief Dana DeMuth said the umps didn’t seeno one on either side mentioned Kikuchi’s cap during the game.

 “Nobody said a thing,” he said Thursday.
 “He wasn’t doing anything suspicious.
 In fact, he kept getting a new ball, and he’d throw the old one out toward the Yankees dugout.
 It wasn’t like he was trying to hide anything.”